BinghuanLi/post_tWIHEP/README.md

 rootplJobs
 -------------------------

 Scripts in directory "rootplJobs" are used to create rootplas.
 It takes the output of tWIHEPFramework as input.
+The script actually reconstruct variables and selections is "LegacyV2/Rootplas_LegacyAll.C".
-1. Current Working Directory is BaseDir, please copy rootplJobs/Datacard/*.py to BaseDir
+1. Current Working Directory is BaseDir1, please copy rootplJobs/Datacard/\*.py to BaseDir1
 2. makeHEPSubmit.py is the script to create HEP jobs at IHEP, change frameworkDir, inputBaseDir, outputBaseDir, executable of this script so the job will run frameworkDir/executable
 3. ` python makeHEPSubmit.py` will create a script all.sh,
      `bash all.sh` to submit all jobs, after all jobs finishes, `python resubmitJobs.py` to check failed job, if any job failed, run `bash allMissingFiles.sh`,